junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean walks toward the gate, feeling his eyes start to sore again.
 He blinks one eye at a time, barely wetting the dried eyes.
 The statues didn't move.

 There is a stretch of stairs leading to the door, five steps, give or take.
-He has to measure the distance with the periphery of his eyes, keeping the focus remain on the statues.
+He has to measure the distance with the periphery of his eyes, keeping the focus on the statues.
 For the first time, he feels two eyes are not enough.
 He can't help wondering what Cas's "eyes in all directions" look like.

 No way of keeping eyes on both angels now, Dean holds his breath and dashes into the gate, then takes a sharp turn the moment he's inside.
 He gasps as the gatekeeper angels stand right behind his back, face to face with fierce expressions.
 Their fingertips might only be an inch away from him, if he hadn't run faster than he ever did in his life.

 Dean stares at their faces, and the statues remain still.
 "You are really some ugly son of bitches, you know that?"
 He spits at the female angel statue with short curly hair.
-He imagines it might supposed to portrait some beautiful, fairy-tale looking, gentle, halo-and-harp style angel, and now, they are all nothing but monsters.
+He imagines it might be supposed to portray some beautiful, fairy-tale looking, gentle, halo-and-harp style angel, and now, they are all nothing but monsters.
 The other male angel looks as strong and fit as Michelangelo's David, his socket deep and chasmal, his nose tall and straight.
 Dean has a weird feeling of familiarity but he can't quite place it.

-He keeps the eye contact with both of them while backing up slowly, pulling one leaf of the door over, then the other, bolting them tight.
-Looking around, he spots a long loose pole lying by the doorframe.
+He keeps eye contact with both of them while backing up slowly, pulling one leaf of the door over, then the other, bolting them tight.
+Looking around, he spots a long, loose pole lying by the doorframe.
 He blockades it on the door handles for good measure.

-Regarding his work, Dean lets out a short relieved breath.
+Regarding his work, Dean lets out a short, relieved breath.

 A man talks behind him, "It won't stop them, I tried."